MultiverseLearningProducts/swe/src/mod3/wk1/day2.md

 functional decomposition; Use Case diagrams; context diagram; UML (Unified Modelling Language) tools, activity diagrams

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRguq0BhtWDyTbKfdkobvkPVQ4tQUn5nKNqiCi0mcjjrfa49xYnhSE6g7-6x9tGwc4yhrGeQho60aNG/embed?start=false&amp;loop=false&amp;delayms=3000" frameborder="0" width="100%" height="444" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-### Input to the Requirements Analysis stage
+### Inputs

 The input for this stage of the SDLC are the business needs recommended in the feasibility Study.

+### Purpose

 This stage of the SDLC is about working out exactly what needs to be build or purchased in order to deliver the business impacts and benefits defined in the feasibility study.

+### Who is involved

 There are a number of roles involved this stage that we should be familiar with.